eddsteel/git-web-link/README.md

 Support reference by specific commit (`-c`), tag (`-t`) or branch (`-b`), with `-d` support.
 Refactor to use Refs, not Branches.

+### Slice 9 — v0.9

+Switch to hpack, update stack and GHC.

 ## Upcoming Features

 ### Unscheduled (PRs welcome)